What we do

 Our programmes, delivered with women

-Our delivery partners are experienced entrepreneurship experts operating in low or middle income countries.
+Partners are experienced entrepreneurship experts operating in low or middle income countries.
 They are essential to our work and support us to adapt our programmes to relevant local contexts.

-Our flagship programmes are designed to address the specific barriers that women entrepreneurs face.
+Our programmes are designed to address the specific barriers that women entrepreneurs face.
 They support women to build knowledge, skills, confidence, and access to resources through tried-and-tested training, mentoring and networking opportunities.